Make a README

 sass – make

-We can see that make and pandoc were identified as system dependencies.
+We can see that the programs make, pandoc, and git were identified as system dependencies.
 Often, one can obtain their version by running them with the --version argument:

 Terminal